 How does the buyback guarantee work?

-If a borrower is more than 60 days late on payments, the loan originator repurchases the loan at face value plus accrued interest.
+If a loan is more than 90 days overdue, the loan originator repurchases it at face value plus accrued interest.
 This protects against individual borrower defaults but not against loan originator failure.

 How are returns taxed?